sangramnavale/LeetCode/README.md

 # LeetCode
-My solution to all Leetcode problems
+My solutions to all Leetcode problems